-Quick post today to share with you one of my favorite terrestrial orchids of the Atlantic and Gulf coasts – the white fringed orchid!
+Quick post today to share with you one of my favorite terrestrial orchids of the Atlantic and Gulf coasts – the southern white fringed orchid!
 Often difficult to photograph in Florida’s bright summer sunlight, heavy overcast skies were a huge in helping get this delicate little orchid in perfect detail.
 Click on the image below to enlarge or get more information.

-White Fringed Orchid (Platanthera blephariglottis var. conspicua)
+Southern White Fringed Orchid (Platanthera conspicua)

-The white fringed orchid (Platanthera blephariglottis var. conspicua) is another of the delicate, feathery terrestrial orchids found along the Gulf Coastal Plain upwards along the Atlantic Coast into Canada where it is still sometimes found in Quebec.
+The southern white fringed orchid (Platanthera conspicua) is another of the delicate, feathery terrestrial orchids found along the Gulf Coastal Plain upwards along the Atlantic Coast into Canada where it is still sometimes found in Quebec.
 Usually associated with wet meadows, ditches and low pinelands, this incredibly beautiful and perfect specimen of its species was found along with about a hundred others in northeastern Florida’s Osceola National Forest near some equally beautiful pitcher plants.

 Sharing and commenting via the social media links below will help me greatly, and is much appreciated.
 Thank you in advance!Rich Leighton